 Before this car arrived in 2019, the Toyota Camry name hasn't been seen in Europe since the early 2000s, but with the departure of the mid-sized Avensis from the line-up, the company believes the time is right to bring the model back to the UK.
 This time it’s equipped with a 2.5-litre petrol hybrid engine delivering 218bhp, getting from 0-62mph in 8.3 seconds en route to a top speed of 112mph.

 At higher speeds – such as on dual-carriageways and motorways – the Camry performs less well.
 Accelerate hard and the revs from the engine rise accordingly, although the noise is nowhere near as loud as older automatic hybrids from the past.
 In any case, the powertrain’s combined 218bhp means you rarely need to use full throttle.
 At a 70mph cruise, the Camry’s engine settles down and is suitably quiet, making it easier for you to listen to the noticeable flutter of wind noise over the car’s body.

 Using the same platform the latest Toyota RAV4 and Toyota Corolla, the Camry delivers the “confident and natural handling” that Toyota’s engineers were aiming for.
 Rivals such as the Ford Mondeo Hybrid might be sharper to drive, but the Camry’s light steering is neat and grip from the tyres is plentiful.
 It’s comfortable, too, feeling smooth and relaxed without descending into the overly floaty or wallowy sensation that some softly sprung cars can suffer from.

-On the face of it, a starting price of just under £30,000 looks a little steep, but a combination of reasonable running costs and a low Benefit-in-Kind company-car tax rating make the Camry’s pricing look pretty compelling next to non-hybrid versions of the Skoda Superb and Volkswagen Passat.
+On the face of it, a starting price of just under £30,000 looks a little steep, but a combination of reasonable running costs and a low Benefit-in-Kind company-car tax rating make the Camry’s pricing look pretty compelling next to diesel versions of the Skoda Superb and Volkswagen Passat.
 The plug-in hybrid versions of those cars make the Camry look expensive on company-car tax, though, which is no small matter since Toyota reckons 80% of the Camry’s sales are to fleet customers.